LRamirez94/sql_challenge/README.md

 # sql_challenge

+### Created a database from scratch in PostegreSQL on my local computer
-### Created an ERD to map out 6 different tables within a Postgre Database.
+### Mapped out an ERD connecting 6 different tables within my database using https://www.quickdatabasediagrams.com/
 ### Ran some queries to analyze a few data points.